-Disease and treatment options
+Pain treatment options

-The typical treatment paradigm in the United States for the management of moderate-to-severe acute pain is to initiate injectable (IV) pain medication in the preoperative or immediate postoperative period to provide rapid and effective pain relief.
+Approximately 165 million units of IV opioids were used on average over the last three years, according to 2021 IQVIA data.
 Conventional IV opioid analgesics, such as morphine, fentanyl, and hydromorphone, have been core components of pain management protocols in the immediate postoperative period.
-The clinical effectiveness of conventional opioid agonists is limited by severe dose dependent side effects such as respiratory depression, nausea, vomiting, and constipation, which can be exacerbated by accumulation of active metabolites and by reduced renal clearance in patients with impaired kidney function.
-Currently available IV opioid options offer either fast onset with short duration of action (e.g. IV fentanyl), or slower onset with longer duration (e.g. IV morphine).
-These pharmacokinetic and pharmacodynamic, or PK/PD, profiles create some practical challenges for healthcare providers in certain clinical practice situations.
+The effectiveness of conventional opioids agonists is limited by severe dose dependent side effects such as respiratory depression, nausea, vomiting, and constipation, which can be exacerbated by accumulation of active metabolites and by reduced renal clearance in patients with impaired kidney function.
+These shortcomings of conventional IV opioids create substantial challenges for healthcare providers in certain clinical practice situations.

-Injectable non-opioid analgesics are often used together with IV opioids in multimodal protocols for post-surgical pain management; however, these drugs, such as IV non-steroidal anti-inflammatory drugs, or NSAIDs, IV acetaminophen, or local anesthetics such as bupivacaine, have their own potential for cardiovascular, hepatic and gastrointestinal side effects.
-In addition, none of these non-opioid analgesic approaches offers great enough efficacy to manage severe acute pain as a monotherapy in many patients.
-We believe that there remains significant unmet need for a highly effective IV opioid analgesic agent with an improved safety, tolerability, and/or PK/PD profile.
+Injectable non-opioid analgesics are often used together with IV opioids in multimodal protocols for post-surgical pain management.
+However, these drugs, such as IV non-steroidal anti-inflammatory drugs, or NSAIDs, IV acetaminophen, or local anesthetics such as bupivacaine, have their own potential for cardiovascular, hepatic and gastrointestinal side effects.
+In addition, none of these nonopioid analgesics offers sufficient efficacy to manage severe acute pain as a monotherapy in many patients.